patel-himanshu/web-scraper/Beautiful_Soup_Scrapers/README.md

 ## Installation

-To install Beautiful Soup on your system, execute the following command on your Terminal (if on Linux or Mac OSX) or Command Prompt (if on Windows).
+To install Beautiful Soup on your system, execute the following command on your Terminal (if on Linux or macOS) or Command Prompt (if on Windows).
 > `pip install beautifulsoup4`

 If you want to install **lxml** parser library, use